-The 29-year-old is at the bottom of the leaderboard for the moment, although the FC Barcelona marksman has plenty of seasons left in him as he chases Ferenc Puskás's continental record.
-Former DSC Arminia Bielefeld, FC Bayern München and Hertha BSC Berlin striker Ali Daei's world record of 109 for Iran may, however, be safe for another generation.
-UEFA.com presents the roll of honour.
+Even so, the 29-year-old is at the bottom of this particular leaderboard and remains a long way off Ferenc Puskás's continental record.
+Indeed, former Arminia Bielefeld, Bayern München and Hertha BSC attacker Ali Daei's world record of 109 international goals for Iran may be safe for another generation.

 Ferenc Puskás (Hungary & Spain) – 84 goals in 89 appearances